Homotopy theory of coalgebras over operads: Model categories

 We recall the concept of a model structure on a category $\mathcal{G}$.
 This involves defining specialized classes of morphisms called \emph{cofibrations,} \emph{fibrations,} and \emph{weak equivalences} (see \cite{Quillen:1967} and \cite{Goerss-Jardine}).
-The category and these classes of morphisms must satisfy the conditions:
+The category and these classes of morphisms must satisfy the conditions: \begin{description} \item [{CM~1}] $\mathcal{G}$ is closed under all finite limits and colimits \item [{CM~2}] Suppose the following diagram commutes in $\mathcal{G}$: